drmaize/compvision/SkeletonConnection/README.md

  the furthest gap the algorithm will connect in pixels.
 Default 50.
 Warning: setting this high can slow down computation

 -scale (optional): a 1xN array, where N is the dimension of bw containing the scale in each dimension.
+Used to weight each dimension differently for gap length.
 Useful for medical or biological data where the scan resolution is different in the z dimension.
 Default all 1s